jlapugot/jlapugot.github.io/about.md

 permalink: /about/
 ---

-# About Brackets & Blueprints
+# About Brackets & Basics

 ## The Philosophy